Chart Color Schemes

 Educational outcomes in South Mackay fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.8%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common, at 10.7%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent among residents aged 15+, with 42.3% holding such qualifications; advanced diplomas account for 7.7% and certificates for 34.6%.
-Educational participation is high, with 27.9% of residents currently enrolled in formal education.
+Bachelor degrees are the most common at 10.7%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.5%).
+Vocational credentials are prominent, with 42.3% of residents aged 15+ holding them - advanced diplomas at 7.7% and certificates at 34.6%.
+Educational participation is high, with 27.9% currently enrolled in formal education: 10.6% in primary, 8.1% in secondary, and 3.5% in tertiary education.

 Frequently Asked Questions - Education